 The Director’s Loan Account records the non-dividend transactions that occur between a company and its directors and shareholders.
 At the end of the company’s financial year, the director would either be owed money or they will owe the company money.

-This account contains any cash withdrawals made by director as well as any personal expenses paid using company’s money/credit card, where personal expenses are any expenses that do not satisfy the ‘wholly, exclusively and necessarily in the performance of the duties of the employment’ test.
+This account contains any cash withdrawals made by the director/shareholder as well as any personal expenses paid using company’s money/credit card, where personal expenses are any expenses that do not satisfy the ‘wholly, exclusively and necessarily in the performance of the duties of the employment’ test.

 When do I have to pay tax on the director’s loan account?

 There are two main tax implications for director loan accounts:

 - Corporation tax for the company, known as a s445 charge